glynnbird/couchcache/README.md

 1) From my machine to hosted CouchDB (Cloudant) over the internet - 158ms
 2) From my machine to local CouchDB - 24ms
 3) From a server to dedicated CouchDB (Cloudant) in same data centre - 55ms

+## Should I use CouchCache?

+If you are not careful, then your cache can easily become a single point of failure in an IT system.
+The following sections discuss various solutions for a non-trivial installation e.g. several servers sharing the same cache.

+### LocalMemcache

+You can install Memcache on each server (the fastest option), but then you have different servers with different cache keys.
+If you want to invalidate a cache key, it must be done on multiple servers.

+### Single shared Memcache server

+All servers point to a single Memcache instance.
+This becomes your single point of failure and the size of the cache is limited by the cache machine's memory.

+### Multi-server Memcache cluster

+Several servers, with the keys distributed using consistent hashing.
+This spreads the risk of a failure and increases the cache capacity, but each shard of the cache is it's own SPOF.

+### Load-balancer in front of serveral Memcache servers

+The most reliable solution, but has the odd effect that a cache key saved may not be fetchable if you end up reading from a different server from the one you saved it to.

+### Hosted Cache

+Third-party suppliers (such as IronCache) can provide a caching API, but unless you happen to be in their data centre (Amazon US East), then performance is poor.

+### CouchCache

+If you need persistant local Cache, then CouchCache is a good fit.
+If you happen to have a BigCouch installation in your data centre (e.g. hosted and managed by Cloudant), then CouchCache allows you to have a bigger and persistant cache with reasonable performance (55ms per fetch).